dkittle/learning_akka_book/README.md

 For a basic system, you likely want a controller, a DB (cache) actor, an HTTP client actor and possible an XML parser actor.
 You may consider creating a service (or actor) between the controller and actors doing the real work.

 #### Bonus
+In the controller's `readContentFromUrl` function, I'm using tell (!) to send a message to the actor.
+This is less than optimal as the controller, as written, is not receiving any indication of success or failure from the actor.

+Update this function so it's receiving success/failure feedback from the FetcherActor.
+Jason showed us a couple of ways of doing this in chapter 3 so if you've read the chapter, choose a pattern and run with it.

+#### Bonus Bonus
 Ok, you were up for a big challenge and took on RSS parsing.
 RSS feeds include many articles described in <item> elements.
 Create an actor that monitors the state of parsing each of the items in a feed.
 It should log the title of each item in the feed as the parser parses that item.
 It also logs when all items from a feed have been parsed.
 Content and any